 Turmeric for Joint Pain — How it Works

 Turmeric is known as a powerful anti-inflammatory, antioxidant,

 anticancer, and neuroprotective, all thanks to its active ingredient — curcumin.

-Inflammation is known to be a major factor in diseases like those mentioned above, and it’s also a key player in joint pain and conditions like arthritis.
-Arthritis is a disorder characterized by joint inflammation that can cause pain and discomfort.
-Research shows that similar to how it works for other chronic conditions, curcumin can tame that inflammation and is helpful in treating the symptoms of arthritis.
+Inflammation is known to be a major factor in diseases like those mentioned above, and it’s also a key player in conditions like arthritis.
+(Arthritis is a disorder characterized by joint inflammation that can cause pain and discomfort.)
+Research shows that curcumin may tame inflammation and is therefore helpful in treating the symptoms of arthritis.

-Since curcumin works hard to block inflammation, it might not come as a surprise that it’s proven quit effective against RA.
+Since curcumin works hard to block inflammation, it might not come as a surprise that it’s proven quite effective against RA.
 In one particular study including 45 people with RA, researchers gave curcumin supplements to one-third of the group.
-The other two groups took a nonsteroidal anti-inflammatory drug (NSAID) called diclofenac.
+The other two groups took a non-steroidal anti-inflammatory drug (NSAID) called diclofenac.
 The last group took a combination of both.
-According to the results, the group that only took 500 milligrams of curcumin showed the most improvement in RA symptoms including joint pain and inflammation.
+According to the results, the group that took only 500 milligrams of curcumin showed the most improvement in RA symptoms including joint pain and inflammation.
 That’s pretty impressive!

-Adding more turmeric into your diet would probably not hurt your efforts to manage inflammation, but if you’re struggling with painful joints, taking a curcumin supplement is probably going to be the most effective option since turmeric on its own has a pretty low concentration of curcumin.
-Not only that, but most curcumin supplements also contain piperine (also called bioperine) — a compound which makes curcumin 2,000 percent more absorbable by the body!
-As always, talk to your doctor before trying any new supplement.
-For one we love, try this one from Nature’s Nutrition ($14.92, Amazon).
+Adding more turmeric to your diet probably won’t hurt your efforts to manage inflammation.
+A turmeric supplement may be a safe option, since turmeric on its own has a pretty low concentration of curcumin.
+Most curcumin supplements also contain piperine (sometimes called bioperine) — a compound which makes curcumin 2,000 percent more absorbable by the body.